divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 ## Syncing data at fixed times
-It is a pretty straightforward option, have a cron job or something equivalent (even a job triggered manually) query the database at fixed times, usually when the load on the main database is not so heavy, and dump the data in your local database.
+A pretty straightforward option, have a cron job or something equivalent (even a job triggered manually) query the database at fixed times, usually when the load on the main database is not so heavy, and dump the data in your local storage.
 The main disadvantage of this method is that your data will be out of sync most of the time.
 This is a typical solution to extract data that doesn't change so much over time, like a countries table.

 ![](https://drive.google.com/uc?export=view&id=1xCpamWEYmCbvm1S5_vUz9bsRTBL9i-RD)

 ## Streaming data out of the monolith
-The most complex solution, but the best approach if you don't want to overload the monolith DB, and it can keep the consistency between the two system in a small time window.
+The most complex solution, but the best approach if you don't want to overload the monolith DB.
+It can keep the consistency between the two system in a small time window.

 ![](https://drive.google.com/uc?export=view&id=1xqP1bOPNLe8oBmL2BhlzE7NLTOZb2uIX)

 Typically, the monolith exports the data as messages/events in some sort of streaming system, like kafka or rabbitMQ.
-Then have a consumer in the microservice reading the data and storing it in its local DB.
+Then have a consumer in the new domain reading the data and storing it in the local storage.

 There are different techniques for publishing messages from the monolith.
 You can publish them directly to the messaging system after storing in your database.
 Another option is connecting directly to the database engine transaction log and publish this log to the messaging system.
-A third technique, the outbox pattern, consist in storing the messages in another monolith DB table, and later be published by another process.
+A third technique, the outbox pattern, consist in storing the messages in a monolith DB table, and later be published by another process.
 A fourth solution would be a bit of the opposite of the outbox pattern, the monolith first publish the event to the broker, and then listen to the same event, triggering the storing of the data in the DB.

 Besides eventual consistency, you wil also have to be careful with message duplication, usually message queues implement the [only once delivery](http://www.cloudcomputingpatterns.org/at_least_once_delivery/) pattern, so this is something you have to take into account in your message handlers.

 ### Publishing the event from code
 This is the easiest to implement, but also [the worst](https://jimmybogard.com/refactoring-towards-resilience-evaluating-coupling#rabbitmqcoupling) of the 4 given solutions.
-This is done in code by sending the message to the streaming service in the same block you store in the database.
+It is done in code by sending the message to the streaming service in the same block you store in the database.

 ```
 UpdateDB(data);